-DeAnna Cochran Jewelry creates handcrafted modern day heirlooms from metals studios in both Texas and Georgia.
-The jewelry brand has been recognized by media worldwide and gained attention for its multiple charity-driven collections.
-But there is much more to her personal story.
-Behind the brand is artist DeAnna Cochran with a faith driven passion to create pieces with a meaning.
-Her mission is to create jewelry that both tells a story and starts meaningful dialog about some of her favorite causes.
+Metalsmith and Designer DeAnna Cochran creates handcrafted modern day heirlooms from metals studios in both Texas and Georgia.
+The Artist’s faith driven passion is to create pieces with a meaning.
+Jewelry that tells a story and starts meaningful dialog about some of her favorite causes.

-Her passion for jewelry design began at a young age at her Aunt’s jewelry store.
+Her passion for jewelry design began at her Aunt’s jewelry store when she was teen.
 She fell in love with the creative process.
 She designed her very first ring from some old gold and diamond pieces.
 She wanted to bring new life to them.
 A dream was sparked but it wasn’t until two decades later, after successful corporate career in the Tech industry and a heart-breaking loss, that DeAnna Cochran Jewelry was launched.

 The couple’s first child Jackson was born four months premature in 2004.
-After spending three weeks in the NICU Jackson sadly lost his battle for life.
-DeAnna was forever changed by the short life of her son.
+The couple sadly lost their son three weeks later.
+DeAnna was forever changed by this experience.
 She began creating memorial jewelry as a way of healing.
 Her first collection was launched just months after her son’s death.
 It was a collection of hand carved leaves called the Jackson’s Leaf Collection.
 Each piece was created with an individual leaf from an October maple tree planted in Jackson’s memory in the artist’s garden.

 After the birth of her second child, she knew this was her calling.
 She retired from the corporate world leaving her position as the company’s first global operations Six Sigma Black Belt (a practice that applies statistical analysis to processes to ensure high standards).
 She was now focuses on DeAnna Cochran Jewelry full time.
 It was her desire to use what she had learned in life and business to launch a company that gave hope to others through art.

-Today, DeAnna has a wonderful team of individuals who are committed to her mission to not only to create jewelry but to spread hope, healing and joy to others.
+Today, DeAnna has a wonderful team.
+They are committed to her mission to not only to create jewelry but to spread hope, healing and joy to others.
 DeAnna’s hand crafted designs are eco-conscious using reclaimed gold, silver, and bronze.

 To this day she never forgets the purpose of her work, and where her story began.
 “Every day is journey of faith and trust,” she says.
 She still wears her first design, the band she created in her Aunt’s shop, as a reminder of the journey she has taken.
 "In the midst of the journey we may not understand why we are in a particular season or what it all means.
 What I have learned is to trust the process and the greater plan.
 My faith, and the support of my tribe, is what gets me through the most difficult times of my life.
 Without my faith and those around me who have been my biggest supporters, I could not imagine this journey.
 Yes, there have been some really tough life situations but without them, I would have missed out on some very powerful life lessons.
 They have given me the strength and insight I have today."